Abhiek187/coding-cheat-sheets/SQL/README.md

 ## How to Run

 SQLite is the most lightweight database engine, so we'll use that to run the SQL script.
 Install [SQLite](https://www.sqlite.org/download.html), then run `sqlite3 db.sqlite3 < HowToSQL.sql`.
+Note that the database file can be named anything, but `db.sqlite3` will be ignored by Git.

 You can also run the file within sqlite3 by running the following: